Guardians vs. Twins Player Props Betting Odds

 Buxton Stats

 - Buxton has nine doubles, a triple, 10 home runs, 26 walks and 23 RBI (40 total hits).
-He has stolen six bases.
+He's also swiped six bases.

 Buxton Recent Games